Alexis-3000/Alexis-3000/README.md

-# Hi, I’m Alexis!
+## Hi there, I’m Alexis! 👋

 I'm a full stack web developer.
 I just completed a one year full-time training program in MERN stack technologies.
-I have a background in communication design with over 10 years of experience.
-I have a good eye for design and want to build a bridge between the fields of programming and design.
+I have a background in communication design with over 10 years of working experience.
+I have a great eye for design and want to build a bridge between the fields of programming and design.

-## Tech Stack
+### Tech Stack

-### Frontend
+#### Frontend
 <div>
   <img src="https://user-images.githubusercontent.com/25181517/117447155-6a868a00-af3d-11eb-9cfe-245df15c9f3f.png" style="width: 48px; vertical-align:center; padding-right: 10px;">
   <img src="https://user-images.githubusercontent.com/25181517/183897015-94a058a6-b86e-4e42-a37f-bf92061753e5.png" style="width: 50px;">